What you should know about taurine

-In the case of liver dysfunction, as well as alcoholism, according to the study, patients received 4 g of taurine daily after the 3 meals.
-And after a week, the values for bilirubin and total bile acid decreased significantly, just like the glycine / taurine quotients.
+In the case of liver function disorder as well as alcoholism, according to the study, the patients were given 4 g of taurine daily after the 3 meals.
+And after one week, the values for bilirubin and total bile acid decreased significantly, just like the Glycine / Taurine quotients.

 Especially athletes have an increased need for taurine